cloudcheflabs/chango-private-docs/docs/intro/intro.md

 In `Storage` layer:

 - Chango Private supports Apache Ozone as object storage by default and external S3 compatible object storage like AWS S3, MinIO, OCI Object Storage.
-- Default storage format is `Iceberg` table format used for data warehousing in Chango.
+- Data lakehouse format is `Iceberg` table format in Chango.

 In `Transformation` layer: